 Employee welfare is treated with highest priority in our organisation, extending to their families.
-A number of initiatives are taken to ensure that care and support is employees through policies which help us improve quality of life for our employees.
+Number of initiatives are taken to ensure that support and care is imparted to the employees through policies which help us to improve quality of life of our employees.
 Compensation, remuneration and benefits are routinely monitored and with support of highly capable and empowered leadership there are multiple strategies deployed to monitor compensation and benefit programme for employees across functions and location.
 Evaluation of compensation and appraisal is based on principle of 'attract and retain', followed with rewards for long services.
 The approach has helped us minimise attrition which is a problem for most power producers due to distant location of the plants.
 For other benefits we have a robust framework in the form of policies for medical and healthcare policy, which extends to the family, parents of our employees, free transportation, interest-free loan, interest subsidy on housing loan and scholarship to the children of employees for higher education.